 Artwork Image Artwork Info Activity Artist's statement: George Fetting Aqueous #1 Aqueous serves as a testament to the fragile beauty and resilience of our 2025 oceans.
-Archival inkjet pigment It celebrates the profound bond between humanity and the vast expanse print of water that cradles our planet.
-Humans are drawn to water with an 105 x 140cm animal magnetism that transcends culture, geography, and time - a primal connection forged over millennia of evolution.
-The simple but Image: Courtesy of the fundamental recognition of water as the source of life itself. artist Aqueous is a play of the infinite and chaotic Hydrous amorphous celestial seascapes Serpentine abstractions, contemplative and tantalising Pulsating organic energy alive with motion Cobalt tones intersected by luminescent light trails Photographic renderings akin to handrawn etchings Infinite, vivid, blazing and intense Enigmatic flickers of sunlight dancing, shimmering, sparkling Mesmerising optical illusions, hypnotic movements A visual odyssey, sublime and sensuous Does this artwork remind you of water?
-1. List all the ways that George Fetting has made connections with water in this artwork.
+Archival inkjet pigment print It celebrates the profound bond between humanity and the vast expanse 105 x 140cm of water that cradles our planet.
+Humans are drawn to water with an animal magnetism that transcends culture, geography, and time - a primal Image: Courtesy of the connection forged over millennia of evolution.
+The simple but artist fundamental recognition of water as the source of life itself.
+Aqueous is a play of the infinite and chaotic Hydrous amorphous celestial seascapes Serpentine abstractions, contemplative and tantalising Pulsating organic energy alive with motion Cobalt tones intersected by luminescent light trails Photographic renderings akin to handrawn etchings Infinite, vivid, blazing and intense Enigmatic flickers of sunlight dancing, shimmering, sparkling Mesmerising optical illusions, hypnotic movements A visual odyssey, sublime and sensuous Activity: The term aqueous is defined as being like water or containing water.
+Under the image of the artwork on the left, make a list of visual conventions in this piece that suggest water to you.

 Artwork Image Artwork Info Activity Raimond de Weerdt Artist's statement: 25 Fibro Houses This composite photograph of 25 fibro houses explores the Australian 2025 dream of home ownership through a dreamlike, almost surreal lens.
 By layering these nearly identical structures, the work reflects on the housing Photographic pigment crisis while drawing parallels to the post-war era, when fibro (fibrocement) print, ed.
 1/5 homes provided an affordable, mass-produced solution to a severe 60 x 90cm shortage.
-Image: Courtesy of the In the 1950s, these simple, efficient houses offered stability for workingartist. class families.
+Image: Courtesy of the artist.
+In the 1950s, these simple, efficient houses offered stability for workingclass families.
 Today, as affordability reaches crisis levels, this work reimagines the fibro house as a symbol of both past resilience and present urgency.
 The repetition creates a hypnotic quality, blurring the line between aspiration and reality-questioning why sustainable, lowcost housing remains scarce in policy discussions.
 Through this visual study, I examine themes of necessity, cyclical struggle, and the fading promise of home ownership.
 By revisiting a once-effective solution, the photograph invites reflection on how history might inspire future action and whether the dream of a home is still within reach.
-This image is a combination of 25 layered images.
-On the following page, create a layered artwork by drawing a house three times.
-Consider how you could use overlapping shapes.
+Activity: This image is a combination of 25 layered images.
+Draw two or three overlapping, layered images of a house or building of your choice to create one interesting composition.